ClassicSpeed/sadx-classic-randomizer/README.md

 ## Known Issues

-- The door between the casino and hotel won't open.
 - Big's lure are not randomized yet.

 ## Known Issues (Probably won't fix)

-- Amy only has a check for the long hammer (3000 points in hedgehog hammer), but not for the warrior feather.
 - Tails' Rhythm badge is not a check (it's in the past).
 - Knuckles can freely enter Red Mountain, there is no monkey to destroy.